 While you may be tempted to go ahead and indulge in the Easter candy and then brush 20 to 40 minutes later, we can no longer assume that will be enough to protect your teeth from the effects of sugar.
 Instead, we now know that avoiding sugar isn’t the entire solution.
 You also need to avoid acidic food and drink.

-Oral health experts generally agree that sugar substitutes like xylitol, sorbitol and mannitol in sweets and drinks has helped to reduce tooth decay in children in industrialized countries.
+Oral health experts generally agree that sugar substitutes like xylitol, sorbitol, and mannitol in sweets and drinks have helped to reduce tooth decay in children in industrialized countries.
 These are the primary sweeteners found in sugar-free gums bearing the seal of approval from the American Dental Association (ADA).

 But just because a beverage is sugar-free, don’t assume your teeth are safe.
 The new research indicated that the majority of soft drinks and sports drinks led to softening of dental enamel by between a third and a half.
 This includes flavored mineral waters which have become popular in recent years.
 Of the 8 sugar-free sports drinks tested, only the 2 higher in calcium content didn’t contribute to enamel erosion.
 You may, therefore, want to look for low sugar and higher calcium when choosing a sports drink.